-products.
-State Highway 2 also needs to be secured against slips, but alternative routes need to be upgraded to provide more State Highway 35 improvements to stabilise embankments is the key focus for the east coast to ensure access for people and Öpötiki may connect to existing services.
-Infrastructure for smaller settlements can be managed through renewals programs. options and resiliency to the Ōpōtiki township.
-Most areas are remote and lack reticulated services, but some areas south of
+State Highway 35 improvements to stabilise embankments is the key focus for the east coast to ensure access for people and products.
+State Highway 2 also needs to be secured against slips, but alternative routes need to be upgraded to provide more options and resiliency to the Ōpōtiki township.
+Most areas are remote and lack reticulated services, but some areas south of Ōpōtiki may connect to existing services.
+Infrastructure for smaller settlements can be managed through renewals programs.